JamesCalingo/sportventures/posts/2025-08-18_swbrailriders.md

 description: ""
 ---

-_\*This trip occurred on August 17, 2025 - yes, that's right, YESTERDAY.
-I've decided to post about it it now rather than waiting to catch up with the rest of my backlog partially because there's a GOOD chance this won't be the only time I do this (just as a heads up)._
+_\*This trip occurred on August 17, 2025.
+I decided to post about it here rather than waiting to catch up with the rest of my backlog - partially as a sort of "preview" of how rapidly I expect non-backlog posts to be posted._

 _Also, I’m sure at least some of you out there understand what I’m referencing in the subtitle - I couldn’t stop thinking about it after hearing how the “Barre” in Wilkes-Barre is pronounced…_